Three Sundays Series: Live and Recorded

 Three Sundays Testimonials

-These beautiful sessions have buoyed me so through the months - now nearly years ...
+These beautiful sessions have buoyed me so through the months - now nearly years - of this pandemic.
 Your words have spoken to me for many years (The House of Belonging is still my favorite, all the pages well worn and the binding frayed).
 Your choices of theme and poems always seemed divinely timed to what I needed to hear, or to ponder.
 My creativity has soared, and I have been inspired to let go of old wants and dreams that no longer fit, to be less "hard on myself for wanting what I want," and to really accept that I deserve to have the life I want.

 M.G